The 20 Best Oculocutaneous Albinism Doctors Near Me in Texas, US

 Accepting New Patients

 Dr. Stout has been the Sid W. Richardson Professor and Margarett Root Brown Chair of the Department of Ophthalmology, and Director of the Cullen Eye Institute at Baylor College of Medicine since 2013.
 Prior to that he served as Professor in the Departments of Ophthalmology and Molecular Genetics, as well as Vice President for Commercialization Strategies at Oregon Health & Science University in Portland, Oregon.
 He has directed the Clayton Gene Therapy Laboratories since 1995.
 Dr. Stout brings experience from both the research and clinical sides of medicine.
 His research interests include human gene and cell-based therapy for proliferative and inherited ocular disease, retinal disease genotype-phenotype correlation and ocular disease gene mapping and discovery.
 Dr. Stout is rated as an Experienced provider by MediFind in the treatment of Oculocutaneous Albinism.
-His top areas of expertise are Retinitis Pigmentosa, Retinopathy Pigmentary Mental Retardation, X-Linked Retinitis Pigmentosa (XLRP), Cone Rod Dystrophy Amelogenesis Imperfecta, and Vitrectomy.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Retinitis Pigmentosa, Retinopathy Pigmentary Mental Retardation, X-Linked Retinitis Pigmentosa (XLRP), Usher Syndrome Type 2A, and Vitrectomy.
+Dr. Stout is currently accepting new patients.

 Experienced in Oculocutaneous Albinism